opennetworkinglab/OnosSystemTest/README.md

 1. .ospk file

-    - This is written in Openspeak, an word based language developed by Paxterra.
+    - This is written in Openspeak, a word based language developed by Paxterra.

     - It defines the cases and sequence of events for the test